-Running is one of the most addictive sports in the world.
+Running is one of the most addictive sports in the world so you’re going to want to know what the best running watches are.
 Once you’ve run your first mile, you soon find yourself signed up to a 10km race.
 Then it’s the half marathon.
 And if you survive that, it’s onto the full 26.2 miles.
 For the truly addicted, the ultramarathon follows!

-With a running watch, you can design a manageable training plan AND stick to it.
-You can also learn how much recovery time your body needs.
-In fact, running watches can add a lot of value to your training programme….
+With a running watch, you can design a manageable training plan and stick to it.
+Also, you can also learn how much recovery time your body needs.
+In fact, running watches can add a lot of value to your training programme…

 What are the benefits of running watches?

-Running watches are “the thing” to have, but how do they help you become a better runner?
+How do running watches help you become a better runner?
 Well, most watches have the following features:

 - Distance tracking – great for tracking your runs and motivating you to run further.